codeshop715/SPM/README.md

 # SPM: Self-Prompt Mechanism for Few-Shot Image Recognition
+## News
+Our paper was accepted by AAAI2024.
 ## Pipeline
 Our proposed self-prompt mechanism generates accurate self-prompt information by selecting deep layer features of the network in spatial and channel dimensions and then transmitting this self-prompt information to the deeper layers of the